- PDF for offline use

 If this is your first time using Xamarin, and you do not have a Xamarin account you can sign up for one here.
 However, it is possible to use most features of Xamarin Studio via the Community Edition of the product, which does not require you to log-in.
 If you wish to use Xamarin Community, you can stop here.
 You do not need to log in or activate a license.

-If you have an existing Xamarin and Visual Studio license do the following the activate it.
+If you have an existing Visual Studio license follow the steps below to activate it.

-Click Log In on the Welcome Screen, to display the Visual Studio Account dialog.
+Click Log In on the Welcome Screen, to display the account dialog.
 If you have an existing Visual Studio subscription, enter the credentials here:

 If you do not have a Visual Studio subscription, and you wish to use Enterprise features, you can purchase on here